thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kend-saleshub-orders-grid.md

     </script>

-Now that we have the URL in a variable that we can access from our Javascript function, we can setup the code which actually redirects the user to that page when the "Create order" button is clicked.
+Now that we have the URL in a variable that we can access from our Javascript function, we can set up the code which actually redirects the user to that page when the "Create order" button is clicked.

     $("#createOrderButton").on("click", function() {